hnfong/public-crap/bookmarks/computer-related.md

 - https://github.com/chathub-dev/chathub/blob/main/README.md - ChatHub is an all-in-one chatbot client
 - https://github.com/cotowali/cotowali A statically typed scripting language that transpile into POSIX sh
 - https://github.com/WebSheets - Javascript implementation of Excel functions
+- https://github.com/byronka/minum - Minimum Java Web (HTTP) Framework
+- https://github.com/sickcodes/Docker-OSX - Run macOS VM in a Docker!
+Run near native OSX-KVM in Docker!
+X11 Forwarding!
+CI/CD for OS X Security Research!
+Docker mac Containers.
+- https://github.com/lmorg/murex - Support for additional type information in pipelines, which can be used for complex data formats like JSON or tables.
+Meaning all of your existing UNIX tools to work more intelligently and without any additional configuration.

 ## Machine Learning